 What is wireless charging?

-Wireless charging is pretty self explanatory.
-It's the transfer of power from power outlet to device, without the need for a connecting cable.
-Wireless charging involves a power transmitting pad and a receiver, sometimes in the form of a case attached to a mobile device or even built into the phone itself.
+Wireless charging is the transfer of power from power outlet to device, without the need for a connecting cable.
+It involves a power transmitting pad and a receiver, sometimes in the form of a case attached to a mobile device or even built into the phone itself.

 How does wireless charging work?

 - Inductive charging

 Wireless charging is based on inductive charging, whereby power is created by passing an electrical current through two coils to create an electromagnetic field.

 When the receiving magnetic plate on the mobile device comes into contact with the transmitter - or at least within the specified range - the magnetic field generates an electrical current within the device.